abhijeet141/CropForesight/README.md

 - **ReactJS** (Frontend): A popular JavaScript library for building interactive user interfaces.
 - **FastAPI** (Backend): A modern, fast (high-performance) web framework for building APIs with Python 3.7+.
 - **Logistic Regression** (Model): A machine learning algorithm used for classification tasks.
+- **AlexNet** (Model): A deep convolutional neural network architecture known for its ability to classify images with high accuracy.
  <a href="#top">Back to top</a>

 ## Usage ✅